BlackPythonDevs/blackpythondevs/policies/supporters_reporting.md

 # Record of Supporters

-A public record of supporters by year should be kept.
-This allows us to see an individual's contribution year over year.

-In order to protect the privacy of individuals, No information other than their name shall be made public.
+We keep an annual record of our supporters to track their contributions over time.
+To protect their privacy, we only share their names in public.

 ## Update/Removal of individuals